Skip to content

 Non-conforming loans are home loans that don’t meet these criteria.

 Mortgage loans that meet conforming loan limits avoid requirements, restrictions, and fees non-conforming loans may be subject to.
-These conventional loans give you the benefits of lower down payments, lower minimum credit score requirements, and lower mortgage rates.
+These conventional loans give you the benefits of lower down payments, lower minimum credit score requirements, and lower mortgage interest rates.

 2023 conforming loan limits